 catherine@marylanddogsledding.com

-Maryland Sled Dog Adventures LLC is a micro mushing educational program provider in Baltimore, Maryland.
+Maryland Sled Dog Adventures LLC is a mushing educational program provider in Baltimore, Maryland.

 Our educational programs include sled dog training, dog sled rides, boy scout and girl scout patch programs.

-Come experience dog sledding with central Maryland's only dog sledding operation.
+Come experience dog sledding with Maryland's only dog sledding operation.
 Our focus is on teaching others about our favorite sport, mushing.
 We offer a variety of dog sledding adventures and can tailor an adventure to suit just about anyone or any group.
-Among other things, we offer educational programs on dog sledding for children and adults, Girl Scout and Boy Scout dog sledding badge programs, and classroom presentations on dog sledding.
+Among other things, we offer educational programs on dog sledding for children and adults, Girl Scout and Boy Scout dog sledding patch programs, and classroom presentations on dog sledding.
 We also do special events including childrens' birthday parties.
-In addition to our other programs, we offer bikejor and canicross lessons.
-We also teach skijoring lessons, weather permitting.

-Looking to immerse your self in four days of hands-on opportunities to dog sled, skijor, snowshoe, and cross country ski, then check out our women's only Maine Winter Cabin Adventure.
+Maine Dog Sledding!
+Looking to immerse yourself in four days of hands-on dog sledding, snow shoeing, and cross country skiing, then check out our women's Maine Winter Cabin Adventure.

 Unless otherwise noted below, non riding guests are $10.00 per person.